 SC1120, complete a new form and check the

 Amended box on the front of the return.
 With the filing of the amended SC1120, include an explanation for the adjustments, a copy of the federal amended return, and a copy of the original filed return.

 If a copy of the original return is not provided, the amended return will not be processed.

 A consolidated return may be filed on behalf of:

 All corporations included in a consolidated return or combined return must use the same accounting year.
 An election to file a consolidated return must be made on an original, timely filed return.
 The election to file a consolidated return may not be changed after the return is filed.
-Remember: a multi-state corporation must compute and use a separate apportionment ratio in arriving at the SC taxable income and license fee for each entity included in the consolidation.
+A multi-state corporation must compute and use a separate apportionment ratio in arriving at the SC taxable income and License Fee for each entity included in the consolidation.

 The Schedule M is in 3 parts.